2014 Distinguished Alumni Award

 All awards are open to alumni in good standing who have completed a minimum of 48 credit hours at St. Procopius College, Illinois Benedictine College, or Benedictine University.
 All award nominees must have graduated or last attended Benedictine at least ten years ago.

 Nominations will be evaluated by a committee of the Board of Directors of the Alumni Association, which will make recommendations to the Alumni Association President and the Executive Director of University Development for final selection and notification.

-Nominations for Homecoming 2013 are closed, however we will continue taking nominations for future awards.
+Nominations for Homecoming 2014 are now closed, but we are accepting nominations for Homecoming 2015.
 Finalists not selected in a given year will be automatically submitted for consideration the following year.
 A permanent display of winners is in the Krasa Student Center.